chef/chef-web-docs/chef_master/source/chef_overview.rst

           :width: 100px
           :align: center

-     - .. tag chef_dk
+     - .. tag chef_workstation

-       ChefDK, short for Chef Development Kit, is a package that contains everything that is needed to start using Chef:
+       Chef Workstation contains everything that is needed to start using Chef Infra and Chef InSpec:

        * Chef Infra Client
+       * Chef InSpec
        * chef and knife command line tools
        * Testing tools such as Test Kitchen, ChefSpec, and Cookstyle
-       * Chef InSpec
        * Everything else needed to author cookbooks and upload them to the Chef Infra Server

        .. end_tag